keycloud/docs/doc/SRS.md

 #### 3.9.1 User Interfaces
 Following interfaces will be available:
 - Dashboard: manage (add, remove), retrieve passwords, change settings
-- Chrome plugin: manage, retrieve passwords
+- Chrome plugin: retrieve passwords
+- Android AutoFiller-Service: retrieve passwords
 #### 3.9.2 Hardware Interfaces
 n/a
 #### 3.9.3 Software Interfaces
 As the dashboard is a web-application it should be running on the most common browsers.
 Nevertheless, we want to primarily support the Google Chrome browser and its features.
 #### 3.9.4 Communications Interfaces
+The client-server communication uses a Rest-API.
 The client-server communication uses the encrypted `HTTPS` protocol.
 Unencrypted connections are not supported.

 ### 3.10 Licensing Requirements